que-es-un-array

 numbers[2] = 20; 'Modifies the third element of the array

-In many cases, we need to know the number of elements contained in an array.
-To obtain the length, we can use the corresponding function or property depending on the programming language:
+In many cases, we need to know the number of elements an array contains.
+To get the length, we can use the corresponding function or property according to the programming language:

 var length = numbers.Length;

-Arrays in C++ do not have a “length” property!
-I hope you remember the number you set when you created it 😊!
+Arrays in C++ do not have a “length” property.
+I hope you remember the number you put when you created it 😊!

 const int ARRAY_SIZE = 5;